RizqyRiz/RizqyRiz/README.md

-Hello👋 My name's RizqyRiz.
+Hey there👋 My name's Danial.
 A 20yo dude aspiring to be a game developer🎮
 - 👨‍🎓 Currently in university taking a major in software engineering
 - 🖥️ Learning Java, C#, PHP
 - 🎮 Hobbies includes playing video games, watching anime and YouTube, and reading manga and novels